View the complete 2023-2024 curriculum guide here.

 Costume Design and Construction II

-This course builds on the construction techniques and information learned in Costume Design and Production I.
+This course builds on the construction techniques and information learned in Costume Design and Construction I.

 Creative Nonfiction